 August 1910 was a relatively dry month by Flemington standards with less than half the average rainfall, and James Wilson had no trouble working Bobadea and Danaus towards their spring campaigns.
 The race chosen for their seasonal reappearance was the Memsie Stakes, and the decision was then taken to travel Bobadea to Randwick for the Derby and reserve Danaus for the rich events at Caulfield and Flemington.
 The lead-up programme for the Derby underwent a major change in 1910 with the first running of the Rosehill Guineas, a race conducted over seven furlongs for a prize of 500 guineas and restricted to three-year-olds only.
 The conditions of the race were quite liberal with yearlings being entered for a sovereign and remaining in for two days prior to the race for two sovereigns, with starters being called upon to find a ‘tenner’.

 Some criticism was levelled at the A.J.C. for allowing Rosehill to ‘steal’ its Derby thunder.
 The initial running of the Guineas proved a triumph for the stallion Maltster with three of his progeny filling each of the placings although the winner, Electric Wire, wasn’t even entered for the Derby.
-Hitherto the only real dress rehearsal for Derby candidates had been the Hawkesbury Guineas, which, while still run, was no longer the force it had once been following upon the rise of gate money meetings about Sydney.
+Hitherto the only real dress rehearsal for Derby candidates had been the Hawkesbury Guineas, which, while still conducted, was no longer the force it had once been following upon the rise of gate money meetings about Sydney.
 Moreover, the development of railway facilities had brought a profound change in character to the Hawkesbury Spring Meeting.
 In the early days of the “Guineas and Grand” many of the horses intended for the meeting trained on the course whereas by 1910 there was virtually no prior galloping there.
 The horses went up from Sydney on the morning of the race and came back in the evening of the same day.
 James Wilson junior was content to by-pass both fixtures with Bobadea and restricted his movements to Randwick.